Marinda Logan – Alumna Spotlight

 What were some significant accomplishments/favorite memories at UM?

 My favorite memories include my participation in the LSMAMP/IMAGE Program, serving as an orientation leader my sophomore year, and becoming a member of the Theta Psi Chapter of Alpha Kappa Alpha Sorority, Incorporated.
 I wanted to join a sorority because of sisterhood and service, and this was exemplified in the women of AKA.
 I met like-minded young women who were goal oriented, and I learned how to organize and execute programs to serve the community.
 I keep in touch with many former chapter members, and we reminisce about our college days.
 Finding the balance of education and extracurricular activities is very important.
 Education was my focus, and it was enhanced by my participation in other organizations.
 I would say I became a well-rounded individual who learned a lot from my different experiences.

 Please tell us about your educational/career path since UM.

 I am currently a Health Scientist (evaluation focus) in the Office of Laboratory Science and Safety (OLSS).
 The mission of OLSS is to strengthen the culture of laboratory science and safety through leadership, collaboration, and continual quality improvement.
 OLSS reaches over 1700 scientists and 200 laboratories across the United States and Puerto Rico.
-I am in the Office of Laboratory Science and this office is responsible for providing the laboratory community with the policies, tools, guidance, and training to enhance excellence in science, and to support regulatory compliance.
+I am in the Office of Laboratory Science and this Office is responsible for providing the laboratory community with the policies, tools, guidance, and training to enhance excellence in science, and to support regulatory compliance.
 I am a member of the Laboratory Training Activity (LTA) team.
-My role as an Evaluator is to evaluate whether the LTA’s programmatic and training activities are meeting the needs of the CDC laboratory workforce.
+My role as a Health Scientist is to evaluate whether the LTA’s programmatic and training activities are meeting the needs of the CDC laboratory workforce.